Concierge for all budding entrepreneurs, provided by Shibuya City Office

 Special Advisor for Public Relations: Naotake has helped many startups through his experience of PR/Marketing.
 He leads many NPOs including Public Meets Innovations, Japan Public Relations Associations, Shibuya Connectors 30 and others

-Special Advisor for Diversity and Community: Naoko is a founder of meetalk which supports female entrepreneurs and creators.
-She organized over 100 community projects as a member of Campfire, the largest crowdfunding platform in Japan.
+Special Advisor for Diversity and Community: Naoko is a foudner of meetalk that provides support to female entreprenuers and creators.
+As a memnber of the Campfire, the largest crowdfunding platform in Japan, she has organized over 100 projects for communities.

 Matthew Waldman is a professor at the Keio Media Design.
 He founded the SAMCARA “evolution by design” research lab in the Fall of 2017 at KMD.
 Previously he led NOOKA – the lifestyle design brand bringing the revolution of interface design to physical products.
 Before NOOKA, he gained recognition as a pioneer in digital interactions and UX design, founded New York Zoom in 1997, built an award-winning global team at Reuters in 2002.